BENGALS TO THE SUPER BOWL: Evan McPherson's 31-yard FG Lifts Bengals Past Chiefs, 27-24, in OT - CLNS Media

 Burrow’s third-down 2-yard touchdown pass to Ja’Marr Chase drew the Bengals within two before Burrow found Trent Taylor for the two-point conversion for the 21-21 tie with 14 seconds left in the third.

-The Bengals defense that was ravaged by Patrick Mahomes responded with fire in the second half, sacking Patrick Mahomes three times while BJ Hill intercepted the Kansas City quarterback to set up the game-tying score.
+The Bengals defense that was ravaged by Patrick Mahomes responded with fire in the second half, sacking Mahomes four times, twice by Sam Hubbard, while BJ Hill intercepted the Kansas City quarterback to set up the game-tying score.
 Hill also had a sack as the Bengals finally caught up with Mahomes.

 The Bengals clawed back to tie the game after BJ Hill picked off Mahomes and returned it to the KC 32 with 3:18 left in the third.